alvaroalea/QL_Schematic/README.md

 ### DONE
 - Change VCC track to GND to enhaced microdrive operation (mandatory mod. of service manual)
+- Incorporate R107,108 on PCB, not need to solder over ZX8302
+- Incorporate 5 diodes on PCB, not need to solder over ZX8301 to protect it

 ### TODO
 - Other mod of service manual